Surrogate. Gestational carrier. Gestational surrogate. Surrogate mother.

 Until the development of in vitro fertilization (IVF) in 1978, traditional surrogacy was the only type of surrogacy possible.
 IVF is a technique that allows embryos to be created outside the womb.
 In the procedure, eggs from an intended mother or egg donor are retrieved through a surgical procedure.
 They are then fertilized with the sperm from an intended father or sperm donor.

 The use of IVF led to the second type of surrogacy—gestational surrogacy.
 Since the 1990s, gestational surrogacy has grown to become the more popular type of surrogacy and it is now almost the only type of surrogacy arranged by surrogacy agencies.
-Some estimates suggest that 99 percent of today’s surrogacy arrangements involve a gestational surrogate.
+Gestational surrogacy is the most common type of surrogacy done today, especially with reputable agencies, such as Circle Surrogacy.

 With the introduction of new technology and the growing use of IVF, people needed a way to distinguish between women who were acting as traditional surrogates from those who became pregnant for intended parents through IVF and embryo transfer.